Glen Perotte: 2020, a year in vision

 A book of the work will accompany the exhibition, with all proceeds going to Jersey Hospice.
 'The yearning for change existed long before the pandemic.
 We live in a connected world, where acts of collaboration and good intent have shown themselvesto be of the greatest value.
 Perhaps 2020 will end with a commitment to change, and an acceptance that authenticity has moral implications for without such it is mere narcissim.
 We can use our freedom to benefit not only ourselves but the lives of others.'
 Emelita Robbins, Chief Executive, Jersey Hospice Care

-The gallery is open to the public Monday - Friday, 12.00 - 6.00.
+From Wednesday, 27 January, the gallery is open to the public Monday - Friday, 12.00 - 6.00.
 It is also open for private viewings outside these times by appointment.